 Let it all out, then try to think of what you can do.
 Start by working on yourself.

 As with the Devil, this is one of the few cards in the Major Arcana whose reversal is an expression of a positive rather than a negative.
-In this case, it literally means that you’ll narrowly avoid total financial disaster, either because you’ve sufficiently prepared enough resources to withstand worst case scenarios, or that your business model is robust enough to outlast any challenge in the free market.
+In this case, it literally means that you’ll narrowly avoid total financial disaster, either because you’ve sufficiently prepared enough resources to withstand worst-case scenarios, or that your business model is robust enough to outlast any challenge in the free market.

 This also says a lot about your style of leadership: you are beloved for your wise choices, and the state of your business and finances shows it fully.
+This is not the time to celebrate, however.